Extracting Equations of Motion from Superconducting Circuits: Introduction

-Exploring a superconducting circuit's ability to perform computational operations involves understanding the device's energetics and subsequent dynamical equations of motion \cite{Han_Lapointe_Lukens_1989, Han_Lapointe_Lukens_1992, Cantor_1996, Orlando_Mooij_Tian_1999, Muck_Chesca_Zhang_2001}.
-The following introduces a method to create physically-realizable dynamical computing devices at the nanoscale.
-Success in this, though, requires rapidly prototyping devices.
-And this, in turn, demands a calculational framework that can quickly assess the performance of candidate circuits.
+Exploring a superconducting circuit's ability to perform computational operations in this way involves understanding the device's energetics and subsequent dynamical equations of motion \cite{Han_Lapointe_Lukens_1989,Han_1992_rf, Cantor_1996, Orlando_Mooij_Tian_1999,Muck_Chesca_Zhang_2001}.
+Success in using this approach to design candidate devices, though, requires rapidly determining if a given circuit construction is capable of carrying out computations.
+This requirement demands a framework that can efficiently derive a circuit's equations of motion.
+To accomplish this, we synthesize several previous approaches, specializing them to a class of circuits of practical interest.
+The result is a methodology for generating a readily-interpretable Lagrangian and associated equations of motion for a given circuit in terms of its classical degrees of freedom.

-The following synthesizes several previous approaches, specializing them to a class of circuits that are of practical interest.
-The result is a superconducting circuit formalism that generates an interpretable circuit Lagrangian and associated equations of motion given in terms of classical information-bearing degrees of freedom.
-In this, a circuit's potential energy surface is used to gauge its computational capabilities.
-The framework's success is demonstrated through the example of the variable $\beta$ rf (v$\beta$-rf) superconducting quantum interference device (SQUID) \cite{Han_Lapointe_Lukens_1989, Han_Lapointe_Lukens_1992}.
-Inductively coupling two v$\beta$-rf SQUIDs produces a device that performs $2$-bit computations.
+The framework's success is demonstrated through two examples.
+First, we efficiently reproduce the Lagrangian of a SQUID \cite{Harada_Goto_Miyamoto_1987, Han_Lapointe_Lukens_1989, Han_1992_rf, Han_Lapointe_Lukens_1992, Harris_Johnson_Han_2008}.
+Then, we show how inductively coupling two SQUIDs produces a device that can execute a range of $2$-bit computations.